 - Engage in some forms of exercise to strengthen your muscles and improve your overall health.

-- Quit smoking (if you’re a smoker!).
-Studies showed that menopausal women who smoke experienced more hot flashes than non-smokers because of nicotine’s stimulating effects.
+smoking (if you’re a smoker!).
+Studies showed that menopausal women who do so experience more hot flashes than non- smokers because of nicotine’s stimulating effects.

 If you’re a working woman, it would do well to always keep some change of clothing, toiletries and mini-towels handy for those excessive sweating episodes.
 Keep cool. ^__^